 Apple’s new campus in north Austin continues to move forward.
 Also AAPL has just announced a 4 for 1 stock split to happen August 21.
 Currently shares are trading over $400.

-Message: In 1968, Presidential candidate Robert Kennedy and Dr. Martin Luther King Jr. were assassinated, the H3N2 virus had killed more than 100,000 Americans, civil rights and the Vietnam war inflamed protests and riots across many cities in our nation, and North Vietnam had just launched the Tet Offensive.
-In Q1 of that year, the economy took a nosedive only to rally by 24% in Q2.
+Tesla has confirmed picking the central Texas sight as the location for its newest plant.
+This will create new jobs as well as influencing many relocations to the Austin area.Message: In 1968, Presidential candidate Robert Kennedy and Dr. Martin Luther King Jr. were assassinated, the H3N2 virus had killed more than 100,000 Americans, civil rights and the Vietnam war inflamed protests and riots across many cities in our nation, and North Vietnam had just launched the Tet Offensive.
+In Q1 of that year, the economy took a nosedive, only to rally by 24% in Q2.
 Proof that the markets have never had emotion, caring, or empathy.
 Many economists are beginning to consider 1968 as they predict how 2020 will advance for America.
-Last Friday the unemployment rate unexpectedly fell to 13% and has provided the catalyst to at least temporarily push the markets back to levels attained earlier in 2020.
+If you consider the NASDAQ as any sort of indicator, it has risen beyond levels attained earlier in this year.
+Amazing.
+Although unemployment continues to be a problem, Friday the rate unexpectedly fell to 13% and has provided the catalyst to at least temporarily push the markets back to levels attained earlier in 2020.